melissa-cjt/EBugDec-main/README.md

     i. **'doc/rfcxxx.json'** contains the RFC document of network protocol.

-    ii. **'config/xx.json'**, example of evolutionary tree and evolutionary rules generated based on the Frrouting-BGP and ISC DHCP-DHCP RFC supported.
+    ii. **'config/xx.json'**, example of evolutionary tree and evolutionary rules generated based on the Frrouting-BGP and Openbsd-BGP RFC supported.

     iii. **'proc/xx.bc'**, example of  .bc file of network protocol implementations complied with LLVM.